BohdanZhyvko/ostware-services/Automation_Engineer/README.md

 got a task 09-02-2016;
 completed and sent 19-02-2016;

-Завдання і розвязок описані в наступних файлах:
+The challenge and the solution described in the following files in Ukrainian:
- - TestTask_AE 2016.doc
+ - TestTask_AE 2016.docx
- - answer.doc
+ - answer.rtf